Edon-H/Breast-Cancer-Diagnosis/streamlit_app/assets/project_info.md

 ## 🔬 How It Works

 1. **Upload** a histopathology image (PNG format).
-2. The image is sent to a **FastAPI backend**.
+2. The image is sent to a **FastAPI backend** hosted on Cloud Run.
-3. The backend preprocesses the image and runs inference using a trained **CNN model**.
+3. The backend preprocesses the image and runs inference using a trained **CNN/VGG16 model**.
-4. The prediction (Benign / Malignant) and confidence score are returned and displayed to the user.
+4. The prediction (Benign / Malignant) and confidence score are returned and displayed.
-5. Prediction history is stored per session.
+5. Prediction history is stored in **memory** per **session** (Streamlit session state).

 ---

 ## 📊 Model Performance

-- Model: Custom CNN with 3 convolutional layers
+- Model: VGG16 (Transfer Learning) with 3 convolutional layers
-- Image Size: 256 x 256
+- Image Size: 128 x 128
 - Accuracy: **93.4%**
 - Loss: 0.17